MapsPeople/docs/src/various/app-user-roles.md

 ## How to Assign/Change a Role to a User

-Assigning or changing App User Roles to users is done in the app itself, and the exact method depends on which platform you're developing for.
+Assigning or changing App User Roles to users is done in the app itself.
+The method depends on which platform you're developing for.
+Here are some examples:

 <mi-tabs>
 <mi-tab label="iOS" tab-for="iOS"></mi-tab>